Riot Fest: 2018

-Riot Fest was again held in Douglass Park in Chicago, September 14–16.
+Riot Fest was again held in Douglas Park in Chicago, September 14–16.
 Behind the scenes issues led to the finalized lineup and schedule not being released until the week before the fest, leading many to assume the 2018 version would be the third iteration to be canceled.
 Blink-182 was originally set to headline the first night but dropped out after drummer Travis Barker was hospitalized for blood clots in his arms.
 The band was replaced with Weezer and Run the Jewels, and would ultimately be booked the next year.